denis-papin/ppm-server/README.md

 Every time we have a new device to peer, generate a matching code.

-The matching with stay valid until
+The matching will stay valid until
     we receive incorrect sync data during the sync process